join the rain garden water quality movement!

 - Can you help with drainage, infiltration and soil requirements for placing a rain garden on my property

 One great benefit of native plants is that they are low-maintenance, but that doesn’t mean they don’t need any attention.
 You will certainly need to maintain your rain garden to keep it functioning properly and visually pleasing.
-The City of Indianapolis has developed a great guide to maintaining rain gardens and native planting areas that will help you deal with erosion concerns, weed infestations, and much more.
-Another great resource is this document by Hoosier Heartland RC&D on rain garden maintenance.
+The TLC Rain Garden Initiative has developed an informative guide to help homeowners with the installation and maintenance of rain gardens.

 When installing a rain garden, you will need to call before work begins to make sure you don't dig into any underground utilities!
 In Ohio, simply call the Ohio Utilities Protection Service by dialing 811 (or 800-362-2764) at least two days before you plan to start to have the utility companies come out and mark your utilities for free.
 Michigan residents should contact MISS DIG by dialing 811 (or 800-482-7171) at least three days before you being your project.